A History

 Her frail little body housed an indomitable will, a wonderful strength of purpose, and a courageous heart, and she faced death as she had faced the every day problems of life with sublime fortitude.

-Some time later, Mrs. Squires gave Helen Jane Wiser Stewart the title of First Lady of Las Vegas, which stands to this day.
+Sometime later, Mrs. Squires gave Helen Jane Wiser Stewart the title of First Lady of Las Vegas, which stands to this day.

 1931 - The Boulder Dam